-When people dedicate their lives to helping others, they’re known as humanitarians.
-They devote themselves to saving and protecting the lives of people around the world.
-It’s not an easy job, and it takes someone with courage and an enormous heart.
+On August 19, Medical Teams joins with other humanitarian organizations to celebrate the commitment and courage of humanitarians on World Humanitarian Day.
+Humanitarians dedicate their lives to serving others, often in challenging and dangerous contexts.
+It’s not an easy job, and it takes dedication and an enormous heart.
 That’s why we’re celebrating humanitarians as the heroes they are on World Humanitarian Day!

 World Humanitarian Day